wloderhose/hip-pager-bot/README.md

 ### hipbot.onPing(callback)

-Set function to fire when the bot pings (every 30 seconds)
+Set function to fire when the bot pings (every 30 seconds).

- - `callback` A funciton that fires on ping
+ - `callback` A function that fires on ping

 ### hipbot.onInvite(accept, callback)

-Emitted when the bot is invited to join a room in HipChat
+Emitted when the bot is invited to join a room in HipChat.

  - `accept` True if you want the bot to join
  - `callback` Function in the form of `function(roomJid, fromJid, reason)`